rdkcentral/firebolt/apis/pr-main/core/Capabilities/index.md

 ### info

-Returns an array of CapabilityInfo objects for the passed in capabilities.
+Returns an array of CapabilityInfo objects for the provided capabilities.

 ```typescript
 function info(capabilities: Capability[]): Promise<CapabilityInfo[]>